Democrats won’t put up $1M to pause Arizona election audit

 “The reality is there are many parts of Judge Coury’s order that are really important and that we’re really applauding,” especially the fact the auditors are being required to produce policies, procedures and training materials, Desai said.

-A lawyer for the Senate, Kory Langhofer, had asked that any halt be delayed so he could immediately appeal.
+A lawyer for the Senate, Kory Langhofer, filed an immediate appeal with the Arizona Supreme Court.
+He asked for Coury’s orders to be put on hold, arguing that the Senate is a separate branch of government and the judge exceeded his authority by telling it how to conduct the audit.
+Justice Clint Bolick held a hearing Friday afternoon and denied the request, saying Coury did not abuse his discretion in issuing the order.

-Desai had urged the judge to act, saying the Senate outsourced the audit and Cyber Ninjas was just making things up as they went along.
+Desai had urged Coury to act, saying the Senate outsourced the audit and Cyber Ninjas was just making things up as they went along.
 She said there’s no evidence the audit was following state law on ballot secrecy or security.

 “The Senate has told us that they are running this so-called audit, but they had abdicated their duty entirely to rogue actors who are making a mockery … of our election laws and our procedures,” Desai told the judge.
 “There’s no safeguards in place.
 There’s no proper training, there’s no procedures, no rules.”